kfang1900/Pkazo/README.md

 1. `npm i`
 2. Use VSCode, make sure the recommended eslint and prettier plugins are installed.
 Automatic linting should occur when you save!
 3. `npx husky install`.
 Automatic linting should occur when you commit!
+4. `firebase login` for local emulator
+5. Fill in the environmental variables listed below

 ## Commands